imbev/simplematrixbotlib/doc/manual.md

 .. mdinclude:: manual/listener.md

-## Usage of MessageMatch class
+## Usage of Match and MessageMatch classes

-.. mdinclude:: manual/messagematch.md
+.. mdinclude:: manual/match.md

 ## Usage of the Api class